-The animal rescue sac was developed by John Ellis Roberts, the National Parks Warden in North Wales, who carried out many hundreds of cliff rescues of sheep and other animals over many years.
+The animal rescue sac was developed by John Ellis Roberts, who was the Snowdonia National Parks head warden for many years, and who carried out many hundreds of cliff rescues of sheep and other animals over the years.
 It is used by the RSPCA and others teams around the country, and allows animals to be safely enclosed and removed from their predicament in the best way possible.
 It is particularly suitable for cliff rescues.

 - Heavy duty PVC tarpaulin fabric and 40 mm polyester webbing.